swestastic/PiConsult/README.md

 - Desktop mode is selected automatically when Pi hardware dependencies are unavailable.
 - On Raspberry Pi, hardware display and GPIO behavior remain the default unless `CONSULT_LOCAL_UI=1` is set.
+- No functionality is built in yet for changing COM port.
+In the `PortConnect` function in `main.py` you can manually specify a com port.
+If using the Raspberry Pi USB port, then you can use this line `return serial.Serial("/dev/ttyUSB0", 9600, timeout=None)`, alternatively for Windows I comment that line out and instead use `return serial.Serial("COM6", 9600, timeout=None)` (Note that "COM6" will probably be a different port on your machine, use Device Manager to check)

 ## Configuration

 - `Dependencies/config.py` contains hardware configuration for GPIO/SPI/I2C interfaces.
 - `Dependencies/configJSON.json` contains runtime settings and defaults.

+## Contributing

+I am actively looking for other contributors to help keep this project going!
+Ultimately this is something that I made for personal use, but decided to publish since I think the community could benefit from it.
+To keep long term support, add features, and improve the project all around I will need additional help :).
+Feel free to open issues, fork the repo, and open pull requests for bug fixes, additional features, etc.

+The local UI is there for testing, although updates should be tested on Pi hardware as well before they're merged.
+You can message me `Discord: @swestastic` as well for any clarifications or questions on how things are set up.

 ## Acknowledgements